AsthaAmeta/CoffeeShop/README.md

 # CoffeeShop
-This app gives you list of coffeeshops along with rating and reviews.
+This app gives you list of coffee shops along with rating and reviews.